-One of the lesser luminaries of the French New Wave, Philippe de Broca scored a cult hit with this atmospheric black comedy set during the First World War.
+One of the lesser luminaries of the French New Wave, Philippe de Broca scored a cult hit with this atmospheric black comedy set at the end of the First World War.

 The retreating Germans have booby-trapped a small town.
-All the inhabitants have been evacuated, all except the occupants of the zoo and the lunatic asylum.
+All the inhabitants have been evacuated – well, all except the occupants of the zoo and the lunatic asylum!

 Alan Bates is superb as Private Charles Plumpick, the Scot who is dispatched to locate the Germans’ explosives.